dblock/code.dblock.org/_posts/2011/2011-01-20-dotnetinstaller-uac-elevation-on-install.markdown

 #### Which build?

-This feature is available since this week’s build 2.0.386.0.
-There’re still some rough edges being polished.
+This feature is available since this week's build 2.0.386.0.
+There are still some rough edges being polished.

 #### What about htmlInstaller?